 1. Learning kindness towards myself

-A fellow group member observed that I was very hard on myself - and that I should try to write down each day the good things I had achieved.
-I did so - even only for a short while, but it helped me put a little more focus on the good things - a little daily celebration.
+A fellow group member observed that I was very hard on myself, something many of us women suffer from - and that I should try to write down each day the good things I had achieved.
+I did so - even only for a short while, but it helped me put a little more focus on the good things - a little daily celebration of achievements.

 2. BUILDING A DEEPER AWARENESS